 Les Halles Food Market, Limoges

 This is a huge indoor market area in Limoges city centre, the original building was under construction when I visited and a temporary huge outdoor marque had been erected.
 But it’s great to walk around to see delicious French meats and cheeses.
 You can also purchase crepes or cakes as a treat on your way around.

 - I’m not sure when the original building will be renovated but the new one is considerably smaller so try not to go at peak times when French locals are doing their shopping.

 Visit the Beautiful Limoges City Hall

 On the outskirts of the historic city and by this I mean about 10 minutes walk from Rue de la Boucherie.
-Also known as Mairie de Limoges or La Hotel de Ville, the city hall in Limoges is a beautiful building.
-Complete with an intricately designed fountain and gardens out the front it’s a must-see place to visit on your trip to Limoges.
+Also known as Mairie de Limoges or La Hotel de Ville, the city hall is a beautiful building.
+Complete with an intricately designed fountain and gardens out the front it’s a must-see place to visit on your trip.

 The museum information is in French but if you can provide some ID and you can get an iPad with all the information on the corresponding numbers.
 In fact, this was probably a bit more information than you needed but at least you could pick and choose what you wanted to know more about.

 Walk Across the Pont Saint Etienne

 Lastly, a visit to Limoges isn’t complete without crossing the beautiful 13th-century bridge, the Pont Saint Etienne.
 By day, you can see the beautiful detail of the bridge and by night it’s all lite up and is very relaxing to walk across and look up at the stars.

 It’s was a bit of a walk from my hotel but totally worth it for the night time photos.
-A perfect end to your Limoges weekend break.
+A perfect end to your weekend break.